UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services: Workflow Methodology

-UCTB integrates two main categories of prediction models, namely statistical learning models and deep learning models.
-Although these types of models differ in construction and training processes, it is convenient for the user if UCTB encapsulates them and provides similar user interfaces.
-For instance, all integrated models in UCTB may have internally implemented the `fit' training method and `predict' prediction method.
+There are two main categories of prediction models for STP services, namely statistical learning models and deep learning models.
+Although these types of models differ in construction and training processes, it is convenient for the user if the specific prototype encapsulates them and provides similar user interfaces.

-Besides, when implementing deep learning models, some training and prediction interfaces as well as model storage interfaces are similar.
-To maximize code reuse, UCTB needs to design a basic model class that includes functions such as training, prediction, breakpoint continuation training, etc. Therefore, specific deep learning models only need to inherit this basic class while defining their model structure and setting corresponding feature input functions.
+Besides, when implementing DL models, some training and prediction interfaces as well as model storage interfaces are similar.
+To maximize code reuse, we need to design a basic model class that includes functions such as training, prediction, breakpoint continuation training, etc. Therefore, specific DL models only need to inherit this basic class while defining their model structure and setting corresponding feature input functions.